dashpay/platform/packages/dashmate/README.md

 ### Reindex dashcore chain data

-The `core reindex` command rebuilds the blockchain index using the downloaded block data.
-It modifies the configuration to start the core container in `reindex=1` mode, waits until it completes a full resync, and returns it to normal mode.
+The `core reindex` command helps you to reindex your dashcore instance in the node.

-The process displays interactive progress and can be interrupted at any time, but you cannot start your configuration until the resync is fully complete.
+The process displays interactive progress and may be interrupted at any time.
+After reindex is finished dashcore and other services will become online without any interactions from the user.

 The `core reindex` command works for regular and local configurations.

 ```
 USAGE
-  $ dashmate core reindex [-v] [--config <value>]
+  $ dashmate core reindex [-v] [--config <value>] [-d]

 FLAGS
+  -d, --detach      detach from the process and keep reindexing in the background
   -v, --verbose     use verbose mode for output
   --config=<value>  configuration name to use

+DESCRIPTION
+  Reindex Core data
 ```

 ### Full node